Skip to main content

 When you authorize Langdock to access your Google Calendar, you’re granting permission for actions to be performed as you.
 Sharing that connection with others would mean they could act on your behalf, which violates the trust relationship established during OAuth consent.

-Sharing Connections via Assistants
+Sharing Connections via Agents

 How It Works